chrisdurfee/base/README.md

 }
 ```

-User the builder to create a new instance of the component:
+Use the builder to create a new instance of the component:

 ```javascript
 import { Builder } from '@base-framework/base';